tamos/MACS30200proj/LitReview/LitReview.md

   iv) _Be robust to the displaced populations' legal status:_ While different to some extent, the experiences of refugees and internally displaced people have many commonalities.
 The distinction is primarily legal. ^[For this reason, this review has not distinguished between these two populations.
 See Loescher et al. [-@loescher2008united] for more nuance on this issue.]
 Models should therefore be robust across both internally displaced and refugee populations.

-Moving forward, research which can address one or more of these points will fill important extant gaps in the forced migration literature.
+Research which can address one or more of these points will fill important extant gaps in the forced migration literature.
 Moreover, it will be addressing an important ethical imperative - research which focuses on negative human experiences must in some way contribute to alleviating or preventing that experience. ^[This point was first made to the author in 2013 by James Milner during an undergraduate seminar at Carleton University.]

 \newpage
 # References